 Should a member of the Personnel Committee be directly involved in a Grievance, the Council President shall appoint a Council member to substitute for that committee member in the hearing of the grievance in question.

-The Chairman of the Personnel Committee shall not be a member of Prevailing status.
+The Chair of the Personnel Committee shall not be a member of Prevailing status.

-The Chairman of the Personnel committee shall serve on the Salary Plan Committee.
+The Chair of the Personnel Committee shall serve on the Salary Plan Committee.

 Section 3.
 Salary Plan Committee

-The Salary Plan Committee shall be composed of the President of the Council (or his/her appointee), the Chairman of the Personnel Committee, the Vice President for Business Affairs, and the Director of Human Resources.
+The Salary Plan Committee shall be composed of the President of the Council (or their appointee), the Chair of the Personnel Committee, the Vice President for Business Affairs, and the Director of Human Resources.

 The Salary Plan Committee shall work on the following matters: